Doughster/cse15l-lab-reports/lab-report-1-week-2.md

 ![image](https://user-images.githubusercontent.com/97646041/149597137-11799ff5-84a2-4b51-9dc2-939bc7f22130.png)

-- Also, you can gett the last command that was ran on your terminal by pressing the up-arrow on your keyboard.
+- Also, you can get the last command that was ran on your terminal by pressing the up-arrow on your keyboard.

 **Overall, many establishments and CS courses employ the usage of course-specific accounts, so learning how to use it to your advantage will be optimal for you and your future jobs.**